gheenc/Computational-Methods/pset4/README.md

 All associated files can be found in my git hub final_projects folder.

-I also implemented a deeper analysis page that will hold deeper analysis.
+I also began doing multiple analyses and implemented a deeper analysis page that will hold deeper analysis.
 I also implemented helper functions that will produce an anlysis of the total numbers of healthcare institutions (Urgent Care, ER, PICU, OB) by county total and by rate.
 I am working through debugging this so it displays correctly.
 ```python
 #helper function to do analysis - total er 2020
 def counts_total_ER_2020():